chriswailes/RLTK/README.md

 * **Fast Prototyping** - If you need to change your lexer/parser you don't have to re-run the lexer and parser generation tools, simply make the changes and be on your way.

 * **Parse Tree Graphs** - RLTK parsers can print parse trees (in the DOT language) of accepted strings.

+* **Comprehensive LLVM Bindings** - RLTK provides bindings to all of the C LLVM bindings as well as some functionality that isn't present in the C LLVM bindings.

+* **The Contractor** - LLVM's method of building instructions is a bit cumbersome, and is very imperative in style.
+RLTK provides the Contractor class to make things easier.

 * **Documentation** - We have it!